1259iknowthat/1259iknowthat.github.io/content/about/index.en.md

 ## ❓ Stupid things about me which may interesting for you.

 ### I'm just a student who is interesting in DFIR.
+I'm also a Forensics/Misc player.

 * From University of Information Technology - Vietnam National University HCM 🎓
 * From [InsecLab](https://inseclab.uit.edu.vn/) with luv 😘